niflylab/TACI_CalciumImagingPlugin/README.md

 # TACI Calcium Imaging Plugin
-A Plugin for analysis of confocal calcium imaging with sparse cells which are located in multiple z-positions.
+A Plugin in FIJI for analysis of confocal calcium imaging with sparse cells which are located in multiple z-positions.

 ---